 Here's how it works

 iCloud Photo Library automatically keeps every photo and video you take in iCloud, so you can access your library from any device, anytime you want.
 Any changes you make to your collection on one device, change on your other devices too.
 Your photos and videos stay organized into Moments, Collections, and Years.
-And all of your Memories are updated everywhere.
-That way you can quickly find the moment you're looking for.
+And all of your Memories and People are updated everywhere.
+That way you can quickly find the moment, family member, or friend you're looking for.

 Your collection uploads to iCloud each time your device connects to Wi-Fi and your battery is charged.
+When you have iOS 11 or later, your library updates over cellular too.
 Depending on your Internet speed, the time it takes for you to see your photos and videos on all of your devices and iCloud.com might vary.

 Before you begin